SWoods356/Bankruptcy_Prediction/README.md

 All data was numeric, and standardized prior to modeling.

+SMOTE was used to balance the dataset, creating an equal number of bankrupt and non bankrupt cases.
+Doing so improved f1 scores dramatically - for my logistic regression model, this brought my f1 score from .2817 to 0.8969.

 # Modeling - Logistric Regression, Naive Bayes, and SVM.

 Logistic regression had the best performance, with an f1 score of .356.
 The naive bayes model had an f1 score of .1645, and the SVM model had a f1 score of .1356.